contains current stage events. The table stores one row per

 logically derived from the current events.
 For example, the

-are collections of the most recent stage events, up to a fixed
+are collections of the most recent stage events that have

-For information about configuration of stage event collection, see Section 10.5, “Performance Schema Stage Event Tables”.
+For information about configuring whether to collect stage events, see Section 10.5, “Performance Schema Stage Event Tables”.

 has these columns: